LeMay discontinues plastic film collection

 Reducing Construction and Demolition Debris

 Visit our Where Do I Take My? database for a list of where to take construction and demolition debris.
 Be sure to call before taking any materials to the facilities, and describe exactly what you have.
 Certain restrictions or requirements may apply and some items require specific permits from various agencies.
-There is a charge to recycle certain commodities, but the cost is usually lower than trash disposal rates.
+There may be charge to recycle certain commodities, but the cost is usually lower than trash disposal rates.
 You may even receive payment for certain items.

 Call Loni Hanka at (360) 867-2282 or e-mail email@example.com.